tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 Finally, build your kernel again, KernelSU should work well.

-### SU works but module does not work ?
+### Superuser can work normally, but module functions cannot be used ?

-You can solve this by modifying `security/salinux/hooks. c`,and you can use the following patches as a reference：
+You can solve this by modifying `security/selinux/hooks.c`,and you can use the following patches as a reference：
 ```
 --- a/security/selinux/hooks.c
 +++ b/security/selinux/hooks.c